ArmandPhilippot/cretadoc/packages/server/README.md

 ### API configuration

 The Cretadoc server can be used to serve an API instance.
-The `api` key accepts a configuration object containing the following keys:

-- `instance`: an instance of Cretadoc API (or a GraphQLYogaServer instance since we use an alias),
+The `api` key accepts an instance of Cretadoc API (or a GraphQLYogaServer instance since we use an alias).
-- `route`: the API route (default is: `/api`).

 ### HMR configuration